xournalpp/xournalpp_mobile/README.md

 - [x] Smooth fade in after thumbnail rendering
 - [x] Render images on the canvas
 - [x] Render text on the canvas
+- [x] Strokes (lots of errors remaining)

 ## Getting started

+Get your information about the `.xopp` file format at http://www-math.mit.edu/~auroux/software/xournal/manual.html#file-format .

 Install Flutter first.
 See [flutter.dev](https://flutter.dev/docs/get-started/install) for more details.
 ```